 It's a big episode for Connie this week, with actress Amanda Mealing confirmed to be taking an extended break after this episode.
 Connie's daughter Grace is right in the thick of it this week after she makes a mistake while trying to save Ollie's life - could Connie's furious reaction divide mother and daughter forever?

 Easter Saturday is a perfect time for light-hearted fare such as Pointless, with this week a celebrity stand-up special.
 Rosie Jones, Miles Jupp, Russell Kane, Lucy Beaumont, Rhys James, Lloyd Griffith, Phil Wang and Sindhu Vee are the contestants more used to providing funny answers rather than correct ones - let alone responses no one else has thought of.

 Easter from King's at 7pm

-Daniel Hyde’s world-famous choir remind us that Easter isn’t just about chocolate with these carols from King’s College Cambridge.
-Hymns include Ye Choirs of New Jerusalem and Jesus Christ Is Risen Today, as well as readings of poems by Patrick Carey and Malcolm Guite.
+Daniel Hyde's world-famous choir remind us that Easter isn't just about chocolate with these carols from King's College Cambridge.
+Hymns include Ubi Caritas, God So Loved the World and When I Survey the Wondrous Cross, as well as traditional readings of the King James Bible.